gradle/gradle/subprojects/docs/src/docs/release/notes.md

 This change should be backwards compatible for all users, and should improve compilation time when compiling Java and Scala together.

+### Changes to incubating native language plugins

+#### Native language plugins no longer apply the base plugin

+The native language plugins now apply the [`LifecycleBasePlugin`](dsl/org.gradle.language.base.plugins.LifecycleBasePlugin) instead of the `BasePlugin`.
+This means that the default values defined by the `BasePlugin` are not available.

+TBD - make this more explicit re. what is actually not longer available.

+#### Domain model reorganisation

+- Merged NativeTestSuite and ProjectComponentNativeTestSuite
+- NativeTestSuiteBinary no longer extends NativeExecutableBinary
+- Merged TestSuiteExecutableBinary into NativeTestSuiteBinary
+- Renamed CUnitTestSuiteExecutableBinary -> CUnitTestSuiteBinary

 ### Changes to incubating Java language plugins

 To better support the production of multiple binary outputs for a single set of sources, a new set of Java